sushantgarde/Bakery_Billing_System/README.md

 # Royal Bakery Order Management System

 ## Project Overview
 The **Royal Bakery Order Management System** is a responsive and intuitive web application designed to manage bakery orders.
 It features dynamic item categorization, real-time price calculation, printable receipts, and a responsive design that adapts to various devices.
 The application allows users to browse bakery items, add them to their cart, and generate detailed receipts with an option for printing.
-It also includes a **Canvas** element to visualize order data and trends.

 ## Features
 - **Dynamic Item Categorization**: Browse bakery items categorized into Cakes, Pies, Ice Creams, and Snacks.